ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

 11. Adapt Mappings

     If you need mappings from or to a different module you can add them to mapping tables in the NI_RMX412X_config.

+12. Check DSO Version

+    in NI_RMX412X check if the right version of the DSO_configuration is active, e.g. DSO_configuration_24Q4.
+If not deactivate that version and activate the other one, e.g. 24Q2.

 12. STMC